chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/flow-around-particle-sharp/flow-around-particle-sharp.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~

-We define the boundary conditions similarly to :doc:`../../incompressible-flow/3d-flow-around-sphere/flow-around-sphere` although, in our case, we won't need a boundary condition defined on the particle as the sharp immersed boundary method will take care of it.à
+We define the boundary conditions similarly to the :doc:`../../incompressible-flow/3d-flow-around-sphere/flow-around-sphere` example although, in our case, we won't need a boundary condition defined on the particle as the sharp immersed boundary method will take care of it.
 The domain makes use of an inlet velocity of :math:`1~m/s` on the left, slip boundary conditions parallel to the flow direction, and an outlet on the right of the domain.

 .. code-block:: text